xcpretty/xcode-install/README.md

 6.3
 ```

-By default, only the latest major version is listed.
+Installed versions will be omitted and by default, only the latest major version is listed.

 To install a certain version, simply: